publiccodeyml/publiccode.yml/README.md

   User friendly editor and basic validator for publiccode.yml files (maintained by Developers Italia, Italian Government).

-More tools can e.g. be found [by searching for the GitHub topic `publiccode`](https://github.com/topics/publiccode).

 ## License

 Licensed under the [CC0-1.0](LICENSE).